UniminutoSmartLabs/RemoteLab/README.md

 # RemoteLab
-Code for VPS at RemoteLab and Raspberry Pi
+Code for VPS at SmartLabsUniminuto (IP:204.93.196.64) and Raspberry Pi.
+The main code has a sequence of scripts in Python and JavaScript.

+Developers:

+Prof. Jonathan Álvarez Ariza, Prof. Sergío Gonzalez Gil.

+Contact E-mails: segonzalez@uniminuto.edu, jalvarez@uniminuto.edu

+Engineering Faculty
+UNIMINUTO
+Bogotá, Colombia